 After a number of years of this I diverted, continued my academic study in psychology and human learning (combined with a new interest in media/film production), and simultaneously entered the world of business and teaching.

-Yet the explorer in me never went away, over the next decade taking me into work in different situations, from mining pits to mountain tops to skid row to corporate boardrooms (literally in each case) and other theatres of endeavour.
-Sometimes with a camera and microphone, sometimes a pencil and notepad, but often just to listen, absorb, record and advise.
-Always learning.
+Yet the explorer in me never went away, over the next decade taking me into a strange mix of research and practical work: from mining pits to mountain tops to skid row to corporate boardrooms (literally in each case) and other theatres of endeavour.
+Usually with a camera and microphone in hand, or sometimes a pencil and notepad, often just to listen, absorb, record and understand.
+Now and then advising, and always learning.

 When I achieved a professional standard in a particular specialty I moved to a new challenge, frequently a totally new field.
 This is not for everyone, I do understand that; for me it has meant living who I am.